 Spotify exemplifies this innovation.
-The platform uses data to curate localized playlists and promotional campaigns, such as its "Wrapped" feature, highlighting listening trends by country.
-This data-driven approach allows Spotify to celebrate global diversity while reinforcing its identity as a personalized music hub.
+The platform uses data to curate localized playlists and promotional campaigns, such as its "Wrapped" highlighting feature, listening trends by country.
+This data-driven allows approach Spotify to celebrate global diversity while reinforcing its identity as а personalized music hub.